microsoft/PartsUnlimited/docs/HOL_PartsUnlimited_WebSite_Continuous_Deployment/HOL_Continuous_Deployment_Release_Management.md

 		* The Task should look like this:

 		![](media/11.png)
-	* Delete the "Visual Studio Test" task from the environment.
 	> **Note**: It is a good practice to run smoke tests to validate the website after deployment, or to run load tests.
-The code-base you are using does not have any tests defined, so you can delete the task in this instance.
+The code-base you are using does not have any such tests defined.
 You can also run quick cloud-performance tests to validate that the site is up and running.
-For more information on quick load tests, see [this video](https://channel9.msdn.com/Events/Visual-Studio/Connect-event-2015/Cloud-Loading-Testing-in-Visual-Studio-Team-Service) from the 6 minute mark.
+For more information on quick load tests, see [this video](https://channel9.msdn.com/Events/Visual-Studio/Connect-event-2015/Cloud-Loading-Testing-in-Visual-Studio-Team-Service) from around the 6 minute mark.

 	* Promote the WebSite Environment variable to a Release Variable
-		* Click on the "Prep Env" environment, click the ellipsis (...) button select "Configure Variables".
+		* Click on the "Dev" environment, click the ellipsis (...) button select "Configure Variables".
 		* Make a note of the `WebsiteName` variable value and delete it from this list.
 Click OK.
 		* Click on "Configuration" to open the Release variables.
-These are "global" variables that any environment can use.
+These are "global" variables that any Environment can use.
 		* Enter "WebsiteName" for the name and enter the value for the Website in Azure.

 		![](media/53.png)

 	* Click Save to save the Release Definition.